 Application for Professional Development Workshop on Infusion of Sustainability and Resilience into Curriculum

 What: Workshop participants will use student-centered pedagogy to integrate sustainability and resilience concepts into curricular experiences.
-Participants will add new material to a growing curricular portfolio that includes a range of disciplines including but not limited to: Textiles, Merchandising and Fashion Design; Political Science, Geography, French, Horticulture, Natural Resources, Engineering Management, Chemical Engineering, and Philosophy.
+Participants will add new material to a growing curricular portfolio that includes a range of disciplines including but not limited to: Textiles, Merchandising and Fashion Design; Political Science, Geography, French, Horticulture, Natural Resources, Engineering Management, Chemical Engineering, Natural Resources, and Philosophy.

 Workshop Design: Participants will use four monthly, two-hour workshops to create curricular materials that will include assessment rubrics during the spring 2021 semester.
-These materials will be deployed in courses during the Fall 2021 semester.
-At the end of the fall semester, the group will convene to present the outcomes from their activities.
+These materials will be deployed in courses during the Fall 2022 semester.
+At the end of the fall semester, the group will convene to present the outcomes of their activities.
 Products from these modules will be featured in Nebraska Today and archived in the Digital Commons and made available to the community through the Chancellor’s Environment, Sustainability, and Resilience Commission (CESRC).
 This workshop is part of the ongoing activities of the CESRC.

-When: Monthly Friday Workshops 1:00 to 3:00 pm – February 12, March 12, April 9, and May 14 2021.
+When: Monthly Friday Workshops 1:00 to 3:00 pm – January 28, February 18, March 18, April 15, and May TBD 2022.

 Facilitators: Dave Gosselin, Katherine Nashleanas in collaboration with the Center of Transformative Teaching.

 Apply: Deadline: January 22, 2022 Send the following to Dave Gosselin (firstname.lastname@example.org), Director UNL Sustainability Initiative: Statement of interest in the workshop; a paragraph that outlines teaching experience; class(es) that you plan to use the module in Fall 2022.